cssallg001/CS463-Course-Project/instructions.md

 ## 2. Use the "cd" command to change your directory to inside of the cloned repository
 `cd CS463-Course-Project/`

-## 3. Verify that 'make' is installed and properly up to date within your unix distro.
+## 3. Verify that 'make' is installed and properly up to date within your Unix distro.
 - If 'make' is not yet installed your Unix distro, you can simply run this command
 `sudo apt update; sudo apt upgrade -y; sudo apt install make`